 The coffee culture in Milwaukee is something of a local phenomenon that is surprisingly not widely discussed.
-The city is packed with fantastic coffee shops with new coffee joints constantly springing to life throughout the city, even during the pandemic.
+The city is packed with fantastic coffee shops, with new coffee joints constantly springing to life throughout the city, even during the pandemic.
 This post is not an attempt to rank or describe all or the best coffee shops in the city.
-Instead, this is my effort to introduce this rather hidden secret that alone warrants a visit to this often-overlooked city.
-I urge everyone to come to Milwaukee and discover your own favorite coffee shop.
+Instead, this is my effort to introduce this rather hidden secret that warrants a visit to this often-overlooked city.
+I urge everyone to come to Milwaukee and discover their favorite coffee shop.

 Stone Creek Coffee is one of the best coffee chains in Milwaukee.
-The Factory Cafe by the train station is an excellent place to grab a cup of joe if you are waiting for your train or if you have just arrived in the city.
+The Factory Cafe by the train station is an excellent place to grab a cup of joe if you are waiting for your train or have just arrived in the city.
 This coffee shop is also the best place in Milwaukee to learn about coffee.
-Every Sunday, Stone Creek offers tours taking visitors around the roastery and explaining everything about the coffee-making process, and highlighting their cooperative work with impoverished coffee farmers in Central and South America.
+Every Sunday, Stone Creek offers tours taking visitors around the roastery and explaining everything about the coffee-making process and their cooperative work with coffee farmers in Central and South America.
 Another cool thing about Stone Creek is that it offers coffee-making classes to the public.
-If you a coffee enthusiast, you can play an amateur barista for a day to learn how to perfect your home brewing techniques.
-Alternatively, you can take Espresso 101 class to take your espresso game to the next level or become the next coffee Picasso by learning how to create beautiful latte art.
+If you are a coffee enthusiast, you can play an amateur barista for a day to learn how to perfect your home brewing techniques.
+Or, you can attend Espresso 101 class to take your espresso game to the next level or become the next coffee Picasso by learning how to create beautiful latte art.

 More importantly, in Milwaukee, Colectivo’s coffee shops are more than just coffee shops.
 They are the centers of civic life.
 This is where people go on dates, conduct job interviews, plan weddings and birthdays, or simply study or work.
 This is where book clubs and meet-up groups gather, invited speakers give their talks, and even Milwaukee Symphony Orchestra does occasional performances.
 I have so many anecdotes, both amusing and poignant, little tidbits and stories that can occupy a book, all that happened to me while I worked, studied, and enjoyed a hot cup of joe in a coffee shop.
 One day, I will write a post to recount some of these stories, some of which happened during coffee shop pit stops abroad, others right here at home.